Senecio crassissimus Humbert

 Lavender Steps, Propeller Plant, Vertical Leaf, Vertical Leaf Senecio

-Senecio crassissimus is an erect, evergreen subshrub, up to 24 inches (60 cm) tall and up to 18 inches (45 cm) wide, with thick, purple stems, holding stiff, flattened, waxy and obovate leaves.
-The leaves are up to 2 inches (5 cm) long and silver-grey with vivid, purple margins facing outwards.
-In winter the inflorescence rises from the stem tips up to 2 feet (60 cm), bearing an open, branched head of bright yellow, daisy flowers.
+Senecio crassissimus is a succulent subshrub with erect, thick, purple stems that hold stiff, flattened, waxy, and obovate leaves.
+It grows up to 24 inches (60 cm) tall and up to 18 inches (45 cm) wide.
+Leaves are up to 2 inches (5 cm) long and silver-grey with vivid, purple margins facing outwards.
+In winter, up to 2 feet (60 cm) tall inflorescences rise from the stem tips and bear an open, branched head of bright yellow, daisy-like flowers.

 How to Grow and Care